Skip to content

 Scoped Creation

-For UI that mounts and unmounts frequently (notifications, inventory slots, player name tags), create instances through a Scope to prevent memory leaks.
-Instances created via scope:new are automatically added to the scope's cleanup list.
+For UI that mounts and unmounts frequently (notifications, inventory slots, player name tags), build instances inside a Scope to prevent memory leaks.
+Anything Flux.new creates while a scope is active is owned by it and destroyed together.

 luau